immersive-insiders/ReadyPlayerMe_BodyTracking/README.md

 # Lowerbody_IK

-This repository has the version of animation rigging where only the upper body can be controlled using the controllers
+This repository has the version of the project where the lower body gets animated while moving.

 Check out the Blog [here](https://blog.immersive-insiders.com/animate-avatar-for-vr-in-unity/)